ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/custom-icons/index.md

 title: "Custom Icons"
 ---

-This sections details how to provide your own icons for the grid and style grid icons for your application requirements.
+This section details how to provide your own icons for the grid and style grid icons for your application requirements

 ## Swapping the Provided Icon Fonts